Ottawa Bluesfest: Festival setting

-Accident
+Incidents

 On July 17, 2011, just 20 minutes into Cheap Trick’s set, a thunderstorm blew through the festival area.
 The band and crew narrowly escaped the collapse of the stage's 50-ton roof.
 It fell away from the audience and landed on the band's truck which was parked alongside the back of the stage, breaking the fall and allowing everyone about 30 seconds to escape.
-Sandy Sanderson, Cheap Trick's truck driver, was treated for a laceration to the abdomen and released from hospital the same day.
-An investigation by the Ministry of Labour concluded the stage was poorly constructed, and though the report recommended criminal charges, none were filed due to building codes for temporary structures not covering staging that lasted less than 30 days.
+Robin Zander was treated for a laceration to the abdomen and released from hospital the same day.

 Nesting Killdeer

-A beautiful view of the closing night of Ottawa's RBC Bluesfest 2018, as taken by a Bluesfest volunteer.

 During preparations for the 2018 festival, a pair of killdeer was found nesting on some cobblestones, which help camouflage the eggs.
 It was right where the main stage was about to be constructed.
 Killdeer and their nesting grounds are protected under the Migratory Birds Convention Act.
 With permission from Environment and Climate Change Canada, and help from the Woodlands Wildlife Sanctuary, the nest was successfully moved 25 meters, one meter at a time, to a protected area behind the stage site, and stage construction was allowed to continue after a 12-hour delay.
 It marked a first for successful killdeer nest relocation.